atsiflikiotis/ITU-R_P.452_Interference_Prediction/README.md

 # DEPRACATED

-You can use the the GUI program published here:
+You can use the GUI program published here:

 https://github.com/atsiflikiotis/Radar-Interference-Prediction-ITU-p452